Multiple cars may be caught in landslide in Nara Prefecture

 The man who was rescued said that several cars were running ahead of him.

-As white smoke rose at the scene, police and fire official continued their searches, suspecting that multiple cars might have been involved.
-The searches were suspended early Sunday morning, however, due to the risk of a secondary disaster.
-They were resumed at 1 p.m. the same day.
+As white smoke rose at the scene, police and fire official continued their searches, suspecting that multiple cars might have been affected.

+The prefectural police have received a report saying that a man in his 70s who had been heading to Mie Prefecture from Wakayama Prefecture to go fishing is unaccounted for.
+He is thought to have driven on the affected road.